Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 To enable SoftAP:

 1. Define and register `enabled_cb()` callback.
-It will be called when the SoftAP is enabled.
+It will be called when the SoftAP is enabled:
-   `is_requested` indicates which application has requested the change.

    ```
    static void enabled_cb(softap_error_e error, bool is_requested, void *data)